Approved 15 December 2017

 ARTICLE II: MEMBERSHIP

-1. Membership shall be on a calendar-year basis with current and past members being invited to renew their membership annually.
+1. Membership shall be on a calendar-year basis.
+Current and past members will be asked to renew their membership towards the end of a calendar year.

-2. The Society shall have four classes of membership: Regular member, second family member (if spouse is a regular member), student member (graduate or undergraduate), and affiliate.
-Regular members shall hold a Ph.D. or have equivalent experience, and be qualified to conduct scientific research on applied issues concerning memory and cognition.
+2. The Society shall have four classes of membership: regular member, student member (graduate or undergraduate), affiliate, and emeritus.
+Regular members shall hold a Ph.D. or (in the determination of the Board) have equivalent experience, and be qualified to conduct scientific research on applied issues concerning memory and cognition.
 Graduate and undergraduate students in psychology or related disciplines may apply for student status.
-Individuals without a Ph.D. or equivalent experience can join as affiliates of the Society; affiliates will ordinarily be professionals new to this field.
+People without a Ph.D. or equivalent experience can join as Affiliate members.
+Regular members (for three or more years) may request Emeritus membership status upon retirement.

 3. Only regular members are eligible to vote in SARMAC elections or to serve on the Society's Board of Governors.
-Regular members also enjoy certain advantages in terms of presenting their work at SARMAC conferences (see Article VI).
+Regular members also enjoy certain advantages, as specified in Article VI.

 ARTICLE III: GOVERNING BOARD

-2. The Governing Board shall hold a business meeting at the biennial meeting of the Society, and may also meet electronically or via a telephone conference call on an as-needed basis between the biennial meetings.
-Meetings of the Governing Board will normally be convened by the President of the Society.
-If the President cannot attend a meeting of the Governing Board, the meeting shall be convened by the President's designee from the Board.
+4. The Governing Board shall hold a business meeting at the biennial meeting of the Society, and will also conduct meetings, as needed, in person or via other formats.
+Meetings of the Governing Board will normally be convened by the President.
+If the President cannot attend a meeting of the Governing Board, the meeting shall be convened by a Board member designated by the President.
+Meetings shall adhere to Roberts Rules of Order.

-6. The Governing Board may establish standing committees of the Society as needed and shall solicit members of the Society to serve on these committees.
+6. The Governing Board may establish standing committees of the Society as needed, and shall solicit members of the Society to serve on these committees.
+At a minimum, the standing committees shall include:

 ARTICLE IV: OFFICERS